rurigi-waweru/-Submitted-Connecting-to-Data-with-Tableau---Lab/README.md

-# -Submitted-Connecting-to-Data-with-Tableau---Lab
+# TASK: The Most Hottest EU Countries With a Coastline

-TASK: The Most Hottest EU Countries With a Coastline Objectives
+Objectives

 1. Join the 2: Cities and Countries along Country